Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: Abstract

 \section{Abstract}

-In confirmatory clinical trials, it has been proposed \cite{bretz2009graphical} to use a simple iterative graphical approach to constructing and performing intersection hypotheses tests using weighted Bonferroni-type procedures to control type I errors in the strong sense.
-Given Phase II study results or prior knowledge, it is usually of main interest to find the optimal graph that maximizes a certain objective function in a future Phase III study.
-However, lack of a closed form expression in the objective function makes the optimization challenging.
-In this manuscript, we propose a general optimization framework to obtain the global maximum via feedforward neural networks (FNNs) in deep learning.
+In confirmatory clinical trials, it has been proposed to use a simple iterative graphical approach to construct and perform intersection hypotheses tests with a weighted Bonferroni-type procedure to control type I errors in the strong sense.
+Given Phase II study results or other prior knowledge, it is usually of main interest to find the optimal graph that maximizes a certain objective function in a future Phase III study.
+In this article, we evaluate the performance of two existing derivative-free constrained methods, and further propose a deep learning enhanced optimization framework.
+Our method numerically approximates the objective function via feedforward neural networks (FNNs) and then performs optimization with available gradient information.
+It can be constrained so that some features of the testing procedure are held fixed while optimizing over other features.
 Simulation studies show that our FNN-based approach has a better balance between robustness and time efficiency than some existing derivative-free constrained optimization algorithms.
-Compared to the traditional window searching approach, our optimizer has moderate multiplicity adjusted power gain when the number of hypotheses is relatively large or when their correlations are high.
-We further apply it to a case study to illustrate how to optimize a multiple test procedure with respect to a specific study objective.
+Compared to the traditional stochastic search method, our optimizer has moderate multiplicity adjusted power gain when the number of hypotheses is relatively large.
+We further apply it to a case study to illustrate how to optimize a multiple testing procedure with respect to a specific study objective.